Spread the love

 Puerta de Alcala / Madrid

+Somehow, none of my friends or family have ever said they liked both cities equally.
+Literally no one.
 I mean, that would be a typical thing to say, right?
-When you try to compare two very different cities, both of which are really cool, you say that you liked both.
-Nevertheless, when it comes to choosing either Barcelona or Madrid – travelers seem to have no problems jumping to conclusions.
+When comparing two very different cities, both of which are amazing, you’d expect people to say they liked both.
+However, when it comes to choosing between Barcelona and Madrid, travelers seem to have no trouble picking a favorite.
+It’s clear that these two Spanish cities have very distinct vibes.

 barcelona barrio gotico